-Join Yokosuka Council on Asia-Pacific Studies (YCAPS) and JUMP for a discussion with Ambassador Ichiro Fujisaki on February 27.
-This will be YCAPS first event near Yokota Airbase, a keystone facility for U.S.-Japan Alliance cooperation.
+Yokosuka Council on Asia-Pacific Studies (YCAPS) and JUMP hosted a discussion with Ambassador Ichiro Fujisaki on February 27.
+This was YCAPS first event near Yokota Airbase, a keystone facility for U.S.-Japan Alliance cooperation.

-Ambassador Fujisaki will describe his views as he looks outward from Japan and thinks about the international political situation in Northeast Asia.
+Ambassador Fujisaki described his views as he looks outward from Japan and thinks about the international political situation in Northeast Asia.
 The interplay between North Korea, China, Russia, the United States and Japan is becoming increasingly complex, and in the views of many, more dangerous.

 Ambassador Fujisaki is a former Japanese Ambassador to the United States, Ambassador to the United Nations, and Deputy Foreign Minister.
-He will bring to bear more than 40 years of diplomatic experience as he explains these dynamics.
+He brought to bear more than 40 years of diplomatic experience as he explained these dynamics.

 • When: February 27, 2018, 6:30 p.m. to 9 p.m.